GrasonHumphrey/goOSe_CPU_Emulator/docs/Programming_Reference.md

     <img src="../images/char_set_2_edit.jpg" alt="Character Set 2">
   </a>

   The characters can be modified at runtime by modifying the Character ROM (see <a href="#memory-architecture">Memory Architecture</a>).
 This can be used to create custom characters for applications such as tile-based games.
+Graphics_Editor_GUI.py is a custom program to quickly create and view custom characters.